alexbotha/alexbotha/README.md

 - 🔭 I’m currently a Junior Software Engineer working in the aviation industry.

-- 🌱 In my freetime I've been upskilling by learning **Python and Flask**.
+- 🌱 In my freetime I've been upskilling by learning **Next.js and TS**.

 - 👨‍💻 All of my projects will be available on my website - status: **currently in progress**.